If you become unemployed | Our Services | KelaSkip to content

 Read about the benefits young persons can get from Kela.

-If you are less than 25 years of age, unemployed, and you do not have vocational qualifications or a higher education degree, you are obliged to apply for a place of study in the spring.
-The matriculation examination is not counted as a vocational qualification.
-Apply for at least 2 places of study
+If you are under 25 years of age and you do not have vocational qualifications or a higher education degree, you must apply for admission to at least 2 study programmes that begin in the autumn term.

-The education programme need not be included in the joint application period.
-If you are invited to the entrance exam, you must participate.
+The study programmes you apply to do not have to be included in the joint application period for education.
+If you are invited to take an entrance exam, you must participate.

 • you do not apply for admission to education